Detective: Brothers recounted how Jussie Smollet staged hoax

 Uche countered that Smollett turned down extra security when the studio offered it, and he told jurors there was not a “shred“ of physical and forensic evidence linking Smollett to the crime prosecutors allege.

 Uche also suggested that a third attacker was involved.
-Buried in nearly 500 pages of Chicago Police Department reports is a statement from an area resident who says she saw a white man with “reddish brown hair” who appeared to be waiting for someone that night.
+One area resident said she saw a white man with “reddish brown hair” who appeared to be waiting for someone that night, according to police reports.
 She told a detective that when the man turned away from her, she “could see hanging out from underneath his jacket what appeared to be a rope.”

 Her comments could back up Smollett’s contention that his attackers draped a makeshift noose around his neck.
 Further, if she testifies that the man was white, it would support Smollett’s statements — widely ridiculed because the brothers are Black — that he saw pale or white skin around the eyes of one of his masked attackers.